AntonEi/Harry-Potter-Game/README.md

 ### Game over
 Restarts the game after a loss, providing players with the opportunity to continue their magical journey and improve their performance.

+### Features Left to Implement
+- A scoreboard
+- Some harry potter music